-Regarding the UN System, several stakeholders expressed that information, especially when it comes to collaboration, is not easily accessible.
-There were also concerns that UN agencies did not sufficiently highlight Indigenous Peoples' issues6.
+At the UN System level, several stakeholders expressed that information, especially with regard to collaboration, is not easily accessible.
+There were also concerns that UN agencies did not sufficiently highlight Indigenous Peoples' issues.
 Contradictory messaging was also noted by stakeholders: they asserted that some UN agencies promote sustainable food systems while others appeared to endorse unsustainable practices.
-Business and Industry Stakeholders also noted that it is often unclear how the private sector can engage with and contribute to the FSS follow up.
+Business and Industry stakeholders also noted that it is often unclear how the private sector can engage with and contribute to the FSS follow up.
 Overall, engaging with the UN System appeared to be a challenge for all Stakeholders.